timmit147/Tech-manual/README.md

 I was trying to make a part of my product that was too high a level for me in such a short time.
 So I started over with a simpler solution.
 The failed code I tried was to create an app where you can adjust all the settings of the Smart air conditioner without using adafruit.
 I managed to connect to the wifi, but I couldn't get the content from a website because I kept getting weird error messages like error -1, error -4, error -11.
 I didn't understand these problems so I switched to a simpler problem to fix.

+### Solution
+Start with something easy and if you succeed you can make it more dificult, this prevents you from getting stuck and skiping the basic principles.

 ![image](https://user-images.githubusercontent.com/29665951/139140248-4fbbd9b3-343c-4a43-950f-9a442aa26063.png)